 - Heartburn: this is the main symptom.
 This is a burning feeling which rises from the upper tummy (abdomen) or lower chest up towards the neck.
 (It is confusing as it has nothing to do with the heart!)

 - A persistent cough, particularly at night, sometimes occurs.
 This is due to the refluxed acid irritating the windpipe (trachea).
-Asthma symptoms of cough and wheeze can sometimes be due to acid reflux.
+Asthma-like symptoms of cough and wheeze can sometimes be due to acid reflux.

 - Other mouth and throat symptoms sometimes occur such as gum problems, bad breath, sore throat, hoarseness and a feeling of a lump in the throat.